RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

    - [Scipy][scpy]
    - [Opencv3][cv2] (used only for storing and reading images)
    - [matplotlib][plt] (used only for segmentation visualization)
-   - [vgg19 pretrained weights][vgg19] (these are required only for using a perceptual loss, must be in the path)
+   - [vgg19 pretrained weights][vgg19] (these are required only for computing a perceptual loss, must be downloaded and extracted)

 ## Contents
 * Pretrained model weights and code to perform vessel segmentation which can be used on OCTA images.
-* Demostration of results on diverse publicly available OCT-A images including images of different devices and montages.
+* Demostration of results on unseen publicly available OCT-A images including montages of multiple images and images captured with different commercial scanners.
 * Code for defining all models and loss functions and training as described in the paper.
+* Demonstration of the iterative refinement effect achieved by iUNET on unseen images (please see 'segmentation_iunet' directory)

-## Examples
+## Usages-examples
-* A commented example of how to use the pretrained models is provided in example_use_pretrained.py.
+* A commented example of how to use the pretrained models is provided in 'example_use_pretrained.py'.
-* An example of how to define and train the models is provided in example_use_train.py.
+* An example of how to define and train the models is provided in 'example_use_train.py'.
+* Loss functions and network definitions can be found in 'losses.py' and 'networks.py' respectively

 [tf]: https://www.tensorflow.org/install/pip
 [np]: https://numpy.org/